chaseruskin/orbit/docs/src/topic/dst.md

 # Dynamic Symbol Transformation

-> __Note:__ This is an advanced topic and is not necessary to understand in order to use Orbit.

 This technique is related to _name mangling_ in programming languages. _Name mangling_ is a technique used to solve problems regarding the need to resolve unique names for programming entities.
 You can learn more about name mangling [here](https://en.wikipedia.org/wiki/Name_mangling).

 ## Problem Statement